Samsung/tizen-docs/docs/application/native/guides/app-management/component-manager.md

 ## Prerequisites

+To enable your application to use the component management functionality:

 1. To use Component Manager API (in [mobile](../../api/mobile/latest/group__CAPI__COMPONENT__MANAGER__MODULE.html) and [wearable](../../api/wearable/latest/group__CAPI__COMPONENT__MANAGER__MODULE.html) applications), the application has to request permission by adding the following privileges to the `tizen-manifest.xml` file:

     ```